The Realignment Problem: When Right becomes Wrong in LLMs: Experimental Setup

-\textbf{Gold Standard via Policy Inversion.} The main challenge is defining a gold-standard model (\texttt{DPO-Gold}) aligned with a new policy ($\pi_\text{new}$).
-For SynthValueBench, $\pi_\text{new}$ is already defined during benchmark construction.
-For PKU-SafeRLHF, we programmatically construct $\pi_\text{new}$ by applying targeted shifts to the dataset’s preference labels.
+\paragraph{DPO-Gold} The gold-standard model trained via Direct Preference Optimization on full preference labels under the target policy $\pi_{\text{new}}$.
+For SynthValueBench, $\pi_{\text{new}}$ is already defined during benchmark construction.
+For PKU-SafeRLHF, we construct $\pi_{\text{new}}$ by applying targeted shifts to the dataset's preference labels.
+DPO-Gold represents the theoretical upper bound achievable through complete re-annotation.